 Empowering Girls in the Classroom

 Longer periods of time allow students to direct their own learning.
 Taking extra time to grapple with questions on their own and amongst their peers, students strengthen higher-order thinking skills.
 Engaging students in an extended “block” is not simply a matter of having more activities to fill the time.
 It requires an entirely new mindset and teaching paradigm that radically changes the role of the teacher, the student, and the curriculum.
-“Late-start Wednesdays” speak to our commitment to providing our faculty with consistent and meaningful professional development.
 This time encourages collaboration and cross-curricular planning, as well as the development of new methods of instruction.

 Each student is assigned a faculty advisor and will join a group of 10-12 other students in advisory.
-They will meet twice a week as an added layer of support and guidance as they navigate their Nardin career.
+They will meet once a week as an added layer of support and guidance as they navigate their Nardin career.
 A life skills and mental health and wellness focus will be discussed through monthly themes.

 There are 4 houses, made up of one advisory from Grades 9, 10, 11 and 12.
 Family members are placed in the same house.
 Gator Time competitions occur throughout the year with a Gator Cup prize awarded at the end.